VezertVezert

 A/B Testing as a Post-Launch Optimization Discipline

-Following NNGroup's A/B testing methodology, post-launch website optimization should include a disciplined testing cycle:
+Following NNGroup's A/B testing methodology, post-launch optimization should include a disciplined testing cycle:

 • Hypothesis — define what limits conversions and why